agmyomyat/streamerchit/apps/dashboard/README.md

 - Backend: Nestjs.
 - Frontend: nextjs and react

-## Consider sponsering this project
+## Consider sponsoring this project

 My goal is to help viewers support streamers.
 This platform does not take a cut from streamers, nor is there any fee.
 If you like this project and want to support it, you can reach out to me for donations.